 No matter which area you’re in, do your research on Google or Tripadvisor before you pick a restaurant.
 Do not go for anything with a review score of less than 4.2 on Google.

 In addition, remember that Parisian food is not just French cuisine.
-People from all over the world live in Paris and you’ll easily find great food from almost every part of the world.
+People from all over the world live in Paris.
+Maybe because it is one of the top 10 places to visit in the world.
+And you’ll easily find great food from almost every part of the world.

 The Parisian eating culture is relaxed and informal (unlike what most people think) and it is more about gathering around a table with good food, wine and cheese.
 Some of our favourite restaurant picks in Paris include: